 1. Small steps can make a big difference

-During a stressful day at work, with deadlines looming and issues that require urgent responses, it can feel hard to prioritise diversity and inclusion.
-However, the more you make a conscious effort to be inclusive in your everyday actions, the more it will become second nature.
+During a stressful day at work, it might feel hard to prioritise diversity and inclusion.
+But the more you make a conscious effort to be inclusive in your everyday actions, the more it will become second nature.

 2. Learn WHY, WHAT and HOW

-Do you know WHY diversity and inclusion is so important?
+Do you know WHY diversity and inclusion are so important?
 Are you familiar with WHAT your organisation’s diversity and inclusion agenda looks like, and HOW it plans to achieve its diversity goals?

 Each of us has a personal responsibility to learn what we can.
-There is a plethora of information available about the business benefits of diversity and inclusion – for example, it has been found that companies with more diverse management teams have 19% higher revenues due to innovation.
+There is a plethora of information available about the business benefits of diversity and inclusion.
+For example, companies with more diverse management teams have 19% higher revenues due to innovation.

 3. Take a holistic view of workplace diversity